What happens after the assessment?

 - describe and give examples of the aspects of your performance that they have found to be acceptable, and any that were unacceptable

 - include the results of relevant tests of competence

 - give an overall assessment of whether your performance in the category has been unacceptable, acceptable or cause for concern.

 The overall assessment may not reflect the number of items of evidence graded as acceptable or unacceptable because the assessment is qualitative, not quantitative.
 The overall conclusion takes account of patterns of performance and the importance of each item of evidence.
 For example, significant weight will be given to evidence of performance that may put patients at risk.

 The findings section will also include the results of any tests of competence you sat.
-In most cases, it will show how your result compares with a reference group of volunteers.

 There are also appendices that will include help with interpreting the results and a printout of all of the comments and judgements recorded by the assessors.